 While the RX100 III maintains the back-illuminated sensor of the Mark II, the RX100 IV features a sensor with a stacked architecture.
 This was done to improve light-gathering efficiency, helping to deliver images with lower noise.

-That sensor also includes a separate DRAM chip, something that was maintained for the RX100 V and RX100 VI.
-Even so, Sony did not simply use the same sensor one for the last two models; instead, it incorporated phase-detect AF pixels into the sensors inside the RX100 V and RX100 VI – more on this later.
+That sensor also includes a separate DRAM chip, something that was maintained for the RX100 V, RX100 VI and RX100 VII.
+Even so, Sony did not simply use the same sensor one for the last three models; instead, it incorporated phase-detect AF pixels into the sensors inside the RX100 V and onwards – more on this later.

-Despite these differences, however, all four sensors offer a native sensitivity range of ISO 125-12,800, and extensions on either side of this.
+Four sensors offer a native sensitivity range of ISO 125-12,800, and extensions on either side of this, but the native ISO range of the RX100 VII goes a little lower to ISO 100.

 - Sony RX100 III: 24-70mm (equiv.) f/1.8-2.8; ND filter